 - Blowing cannabis smoke at plants helps them to grow faster.
 I would love to live in a world where this is the case, but in our world, it’s actually worse for them.
-Smoke is not good for your plants.
-Don’t do it!
+Smoke is not good for your plants, but it won’t immediately kill them, either.

-- Crushed up birth control pills will somehow help your plant.
-If you've never heard this, it probably sounds crazy!
-I'm not sure how this myth got started, but it's just plain not true.
-Adding crushed up birth control pills to your plant's water isn't going to do anything to help your plants.
+- Crushed up birth control pills will force a plant to be female.
+If you’ve never heard this, it probably sounds crazy!
+I’m not sure how this myth got started, but it’s just plain not true.
+Adding crushed up birth control pills to your plant’s water isn’t going to make your cannabis plant female.

 13 Leaf Points on this Cannabis Leaf, Though Most Leaves on the Plant Had 7 or 9 Points